ablanchet/AwaitCheatSheat/README.md

 }
 ```
 ---
-4. Exception catched, awaiting `X` will unwrap the `AggregateException` and throw the first (and single) one.
+4. Exception caught, awaiting `X` will unwrap the `AggregateException` and throw the first (and single) one.
 ```csharp
 public class Exceptional
 {